 CDC WORKPLACE HEALTH PROMOTION PROGRAM

-This workplace Health Promotion program description covers the Worksite health Scorecard and provides sources for the assumptions associated with the savings that can be realized by employers that adopt this kind of program. the page was created by the Division of Population Health of the National Center for Chronic Disease prevention and Health promotion and was last updated on January 18, 2019
+This workplace Health Promotion program description covers the Worksite health Scorecard and provides sources for the assumptions associated with the savings that can be realized by employers that adopt this kind of program. the page was created by the Division of Population Health of the National Center for Chronic Disease Prevention and health promotion and was last updated on January 18, 2019

-INTEGRATIVE MEDICINE - A PATH WAY TO COMPLETE HEALTH
+INTEGRATIVE MEDICINE - A PATHWAY TO COMPLETE HEALTH

-There has been so much evidence, confirmation and positive outcomes demonstrating that integrative medicine, beyond conventional approaches, offers a secure pathway to complete health.
-Integrative medicine is an encompassing thoughtful approach using highly comprehensive blood assessment, nutritional and digestive advice to provide lifestyle strategies, spirituality and nutrient support.
+There has been so much evidence, confirmation, and positive outcomes demonstrating that integrative medicine, beyond conventional approaches, offers a secure pathway to complete health.
+Integrative medicine is an encompassing thoughtful approach using highly comprehensive blood assessment, nutritional and digestive advice to provide lifestyle strategies, spirituality, and nutrient support.

 Be prepared to take charge of your health.
-You will be educated on how to achieve your health goals, in an often non-invasive, predictive and preventative manner.
+You will be educated on how to achieve your health goals, in an often non-invasive, predictive, and preventative manner.
 Healing has occurred with this approach where many of the nation’s top medical centers have failed.
-A major focus for Dr. James Roach is cancer – where those patients with discipline, an open mind, and resourcefulness have had major successes, revitalization and healing.
-Patients have also experienced exciting improvements in cognitive impairment, ADHD, Parkinson’s, Asperger’s, Multiple Sclerosis and other brain impairments.
-Autoimmune disorders, chronic fatigue and fibromyalgia often have excellent responses.
+A major focus for Dr. James Roach is cancer – where those patients with discipline, an open mind, and resourcefulness have had major successes, revitalization, and healing.
+Patients have also experienced exciting improvements in cognitive impairment, ADHD, Parkinson’s, Asperger’s, Multiple Sclerosis, and other brain impairments.
+Autoimmune disorders, chronic fatigue, and fibromyalgia often have excellent responses.
 Irritable bowel syndrome and other gastrointestinal concerns usually respond to our advanced approaches.
 Dr. James Roach, Midway, KY is definitely a resource you should know about.
 His new book, ”Vital Strategies In Cancer” is all about spirituality.
 And, it is a great book.

 SPIRITUAL FITNESS REQUIRES SPIRITUAL DIRECTION

-It is not possible to nurture and sustain a spiritual life alone; we need the company, support, and challenge of others.
+It is not possible to nurture and sustain a spiritual life alone; we need the company, support, and challenges of others.
 Spiritual Direction is a particular kind of companionship.
 It is less about "directing" another person than it is about being fully present to them and listening, together, for the movement of Spirit in their life.
 At the Center for Relationships is a private counseling practice offering outpatient mental health counseling, substance abuse treatment, psychological assessments, parenting and family counseling, and couples and marriage counseling.
-Therapists offer counseling and referrals for a wide range of mental health need.
+Therapists offer counseling and referrals for a wide range of mental health needs.
 A variety of counseling approaches are supported, augmented by a spiritual perspective, with referrals available for testing, psychiatric evaluations, and psychiatric medicine.